-ICFJ held four virtual workshops in July of 2021 for 25 participants from each of the three program regions (Latin America, Africa, and APAC).
+ICFJ held four virtual workshops in July of 2021 for 60 participants from Latin America, Africa, and APAC.
 The workshops were led by a) a technical expert from WHO or a relevant partner organization and devoted to helping participants deepen their understanding of priority road safety issues, and b) ICFJ media experts who focused on developing participants' skills to produce data-driven and compelling stories connected to policymakers.

 Highlights of the previous Road Safety Reporting programming

-- Our programs have brought together 84 journalists from 45 countries for training on road safety and given them the opportunity to report on global conferences that connected them with leading experts in the field.
+- Our programs have brought together over 350 journalists from 45 countries for training on road safety and given them the opportunity to report on global conferences that connected them with leading experts in the field.

 - Our Fellows have reported from the 2nd Global High-Level Conference in Brazil and the 12th and 13th World Conferences on Injury Prevention and Safety Promotion in Finland and Thailand.

 - Our reporting fellowship cohort attended the 3rd Global Ministerial Conference on Road Safety co-sponsored by WHO in February 2020, where minister-led delegations from more than 80 countries convened.

 - Our participants produced more than 250 stories that have raised awareness about underreported safety issues, spurred public dialogue around urban infrastructure and policy, and even engaged lawmakers.
 For example, the opening of a controversial footbridge in Manila was postponed after a story by 2018 Fellow Makoi Popioco spurred online debate about the project’s impact on road safety.
 Beyond story production, ICFJ’s reporting Fellows go on to introduce new data and tools to their newsrooms and incorporate new and engaging methods for reporting on safety issues.